yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorUsage.md

 ##### Composer Scenario

-Once the feature flag is enabled in  [Bot Framework Composer][5] it is possible to specify  Orchestrator as a dialog recognizer and supply the resulting label file from above or use language data as you would normally for LUIS.
-This enables the basic  intent recognition.
-For more advanced scenarios follow the steps above to import and tune up routing quality.
-See more about Composer Recognizers [here](https://docs.microsoft.com/en-us/composer/concept-dialog#recognizer).

-At the moment only the default base model is available to Orchestrator solutions.

-**TBD**: See sample (or example line) here...
+It is possible to specify  Orchestrator as a dialog recognizer in [Bot Framework Composer][5].
+To use Orchestrator in Composer:

+1. Enable Orchestrator feature in Composer's Application Settings.
+2. Select Orchestrator in the recognizer dropdown menu.
+3. Review, evaluate and adjust examples in language data as you would normally for LUIS / Orchestrator to ensure recognition quality.

+See the [School skill navigator](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/orchestrator/Composer/01.school-skill-navigator#school-skill-navigator-bot) bot sample for more.

 ##### Non-Adaptive (V4) Scenario

-**TBD**: is this waterfall?

-Once the language model is ready integrate

-**TBD**: See sample (or example line) here...

-##### Adaptive Dialog Scenario

-**TBD**
+The example [NLP with Orchestrator](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/orchestrator/csharp_dotnetcore/01.dispatch-bot#nlp-with-orchestrator) illustrates how to use Orchestrator's recognizer in code using the scenario of migrating from legacy dispatch solution.

 ##### Declarative Dialog Scenario

-**TBD**
+The best example of declarative use is by inspecting the assets (.dialog files)  produced by Bot Framework Composer.

 ## Advanced Command